CACFP Administrative Manual Section 4.1

 4.1 Determining Tiering Rate

 Day Care Home (DCH) providers are reimbursed for meals based on their qualified tiering rate.
-The reimbursement structure allows higher reimbursement to providers located in low-income areas, and also to providers and children from low-income households.
+The reimbursement structure allows higher reimbursement to DCH providers located in low-income areas, and also to DCH providers and children from low-income households.

 • Tier I is equal to the higher per meal reimbursement rate